-- To support care coordination Strides Toronto will furnish UTMH with client and collateral information, communicate to the client the appointment provided by UTMH and work with the case manager/provider to ensure follow up requests for service are facilitated. - When necessary, provide a suitable environment for private consultations to occur using the appropriate platform. - Participate in committees composed of Child and Youth Tele-Mental Health Coordination Agencies, Hubs and key partners to work collaboratively across the Service Areas, provide operational support, and ongoing leadership to the Child and Youth Tele-Mental Health Service, including but not necessarily limited to the Tele-Mental Health Service Working Group and its subcommittees (e.g., the Indigenous subcommittee). • Provide services in both English and French, including: o Initial calls to the Coordinating Agency will have an option for an English and French recording. o Translating any written, web or social media content into French that has been designed and created for the purpose of promotion/education of UTMH by Strides Toronto.
+Local Coordination Communicate service eligibility criteria and referral processes to CYMH community service providers and others as described.
+Receive referrals from CYMH organizations and community-service providers and conduct a "Service Readiness Review", which includes: Ensuring a case manager/designated mental health practitioner is in place (i.e., a community service provider/case manager to participate in the consult and implement recommendations); Ensuring all applicable forms are complete; and Working in partnership (where appropriate) with the community service providers to review alternate local mental health supports, determine that the service will meet the needs of the child/youth, and what is the most cost-effective service available.
+Collaborate with the Hub to provide access to the UTMH including: Establishing referral protocols Prioritizing referrals from a Service Area Collaborate with the Hub to track and manage wait times for the UTMH.
+Organizational Support To support care coordination Strides Toronto will furnish UTMH with client and collateral information, communicate to the client the appointment provided by UTMH and work with the case manager/provider to ensure follow up requests for service are facilitated.
+When necessary, provide a suitable environment for private consultations to occur using the appropriate platform.
+Participate in committees composed of Child and Youth Tele- Mental Health Coordination Agencies, Hubs and key partners to work collaboratively across the Service Areas, provide operational support, and ongoing leadership to the Child and Youth Tele-Mental Health Service, including but not necessarily limited to the Tele-Mental Health Service Working Group and its subcommittees (e.g., the Indigenous subcommittee).
+Provide services in both English and French, including: Initial calls to the Coordinating Agency will have an option for an English and French recording.
+Translating any written, web or social media content into French that has been designed and created for the purpose of promotion/education of UTMH by Strides Toronto.
 Outreach Promote the UTMH as part of a continuum of CYMH services in the Toronto and the GTA, including but not limited to: Increasing awareness of the availability of the UTMH across various child and youth serving agencies and sectors in Toronto and the GTA.
 Supporting child and youth serving community providers in accessing the UTMH in Toronto and the GTA; and Working collaboratively with referring child and youth serving community providers to identify the most appropriate local mental health support, including UTMH.
 Optimize use of the UTMH through targeted outreach and support including but not limited to: Supporting child and youth serving community providers in developing the technological knowledge to access UTMH.
 Helping child and youth serving community providers to understand where UTMH fits in supporting the needs of their communities; and Working collaboratively with child and youth serving community providers to deliver the UTMH in a culturally and linguistically appropriate way.
 Build local community capacity by leveraging videoconferencing technology and delivery platforms to increase educational and professional development opportunities for child and youth serving community providers, including but not limited to the promotion of the Child and Youth Tele-Mental Health Provincial Education Program and linkages with the Ontario Centre of Excellence for Child and Youth Mental Health.
 Partnership Development Develop local partnerships to provide culturally and linguistically appropriate service and outreach.
 Collaborate with the Hub and other child and youth serving community providers.